9 Skype for Business Tips and Tricks for Great Meetings

 Skype for Business, formerly Lync, is Microsoft’s enterprise message and meeting solution.
 You can meet with up to 250 people—even if they’re not using the program—and use a combination of audio, visuals, and chat to host your meeting.

 We’ve rounded up a list of some of our favorite Skype for Business features that you might not know about.
 From recording your meeting to sharing your PowerPoint presentations, we’ve got you covered with some great tips.

-1. Create a Meeting Within Outlook
+1. Start a Skype Meeting Within Outlook

 Don’t waste your time messing around with scheduling meetings in external tools.
 There’s so much potential for things to go wrong with online meetings and it often does.